MoyangSensei/CARN-Pytorch/README.md

 Note that for `opencv-python`, this code has only tried the version provided above.
 Using an excessively high version may cause errors.

-## Dataset: mcSR
+## Dataset: bcSR

-We have provided a `BaiduYun` download for the dataset mcSR used in the paper:
+We have provided a `BaiduYun` download for the dataset bcSR used in the paper:

 https://pan.baidu.com/s/1gP9TNLh2Drw-Duz_KL5-Hw
 password: m1qt